dennis-kao/MendelianRNA-seq-DB/README.md

 	3. JUNCTION_COUNTS, read counts of junctions in a sample
 	4. GENE_REF, an annotation of junctions with genes, a single junction can map to multiple genes

-A Python script to query the database will be added later on.
+Documentation on how to use FilterSpliceJunctions.py will be added later.

 ## Differences between MendelianRNA-seq-DB and Beryl Cumming's original MendelianRNA-seq